simonyiszk/schdesign-web/README.md

 - Clone this project and install all the required dependencies using [`npm install`][npm]
 - Install all the recommended extensions
-- Start a development server with `npm dev`
+- Start a development server with `npm run dev`
 - Make sure to change to branch dev, because master is protected

 [npm]: https://nodejs.org/